 Channel - Channels typically document how someone found a particular campaign via UTM parameters (think of the UTM Medium).
 For example, a form fill may come from one of the following channels:

 - Organic Search

 - Paid Search

 While the paid channels may be campaigns in their own right, the channel helps us document when a prospect navigates away from the paid advertising landing page and fill out a form elsewhere on the website.
 For more information, read more here.

-Inbound Touches - The count of activities that took place during the given time period without a weight applied to them.
+Inbound Touches - The count of activities that took place during the given time period where the prospect actively interacted with your brand.

 MQA Date - The date an account first had a cumulative engagement score that exceeded the MQA (or Marketing Qualified Account) threshold.